WangYunzhang/pgdoctor/README.md

 # pgDoctor for Amazon Linux 2023

 Simple, lightweight, web service used to define and run custom health checks on PostgreSQL instances.
-This is a modified version adapted for Amazon Linux 2023.
+This is a modified version to adapte pgpool-II on Amazon Linux 2023.

 Repository: https://github.com/WangYunzhang/pgdoctor

-This is a fork of [original pgDoctor](https://github.com/thumbtack/pgdoctor) with modifications to support Amazon Linux 2023 and remove certain features.
+This is a fork of [original pgDoctor](https://github.com/thumbtack/pgdoctor) with modifications to support Amazon Linux 2023 and remove certain features， such as replica latency lag check tailored for Aurora PostgreSQL.

 ## Modifications
-- Removed streaming replication lag check functionality
+- Removed streaming replication lag check functionality for pgpool-II with Aurora PostgreSQL as the backend
 - Updated systemd service configuration for Amazon Linux 2023
 - Adapted build system for AL2023
 - Improved error handling and logging